 Five people who revolutionized map making

 As technology becomes increasingly sophisticated, very few aspects of modern life are changing as fundamentally as navigation.
-Now, when you are lost, a cursory glance at HERE maps on your mobile device will tell you where you are, where you need to go and how to get there as quickly as possible in only a few seconds.
+Now, when you are lost, a cursory glance at HERE maps on your mobile device will tell you where you are, where you need to go an

 Indeed, we have gotten so used to this convenience that it has resulted in a serious downturn in our traditional map-reading abilities.
 But in an age of absolute connectivity, it’s important to give credit to those who revolutionized map making, putting in all the effort so we can exert none at all.

-Using maths and geometry, Ptolemy described locations in such great detail that they were used for hundreds of years afterwards, with cartographers creating the Ptolemic map in 1300 AD.
+Using maths and geometry, Ptolemy described locations in such great detail that they were used for hundreds of years afterward, with cartographers creating the Ptolemic map in 1300 AD.

 Ptolemy’s descriptions were unsurprisingly missing some key components, but his innovative use of mathematics and astronomy revolutionized the process of mapmaking.